 How to make Colombian coffee

-There are plenty of methods online that promise to teach you Colombian style coffee with… khem, instant coffee, weird coffee, bat shit coffee, and many other types of coffee.
+There are plenty of methods online that promise to teach you Colombian style coffee with… khem, instant coffee, weird coffee, donkey poop coffee, and many other types of coffee.

 I’ve searched far and wide and found this recipe on Colombian coffee with aguapanela.
 I’ve never tried it but if you have, let us know in the comments below what are your thoughts on the recipe.